 CURRENT POSITION AND WHAT I DO

-Prior to Confluent Gabriel served in a similar position as Principal Curriculum Developer at Docker Inc.
+Prior to joining Maison du Software Gabriel served as the Lead Curriculum Developer at Confluent and as Principal Curriculum Developer at Docker Inc.

 - single-handedly created multiple instructor lead training courses from scratch, for areas that included hot new industry trends, and for which very limited documentation and experience existed at that time.
 Courses were designed as workshops, each including a large amount of comprehensive hands-on labs for the students.

 - as an expert in highly distributed, scalable and mission critical application architecture, he has lead the design and implementation of several such mission critical projects in different sectors of the industry, namely manufacturing, pharmaceutical industry and financial services.

 - successfully trained more than a thousand professionals from all backgrounds and industries in software development, DevOps and operations, starting from beginner level to expert level.

 knowledge and fostering the individual growth of engineers, co-workers

 and sub-ordinates.
 He strongly believes in team work and as such he is